-This video is the film about King Leopold’s II colonialism in Congo, White King, Red Rubber, Black Death.
+This video series is the film about King Leopold’s II colonialism in Congo, White King, Red Rubber, Black Death.

 11 September 2008.